lamejam/lamejam.github.io/index.md

 fun and safe environment for everybody to enjoy.
 Meet the local game dev community, learn something new, and have fun making games.

+Check out more about Lame Jam at our [About page](https://www.lamejam.com/about.html).

 # How do I Join or Help Out?

-If you would like to sign up for Lame Jam and/or get email updates as the event gets closer, [sign up here!](https://forms.gle/WHWp9KPvwWpAd9V48) Detailed schedules, locations, and speaker lists will be announced as the date approaches.
+The best way to get started is to [Join our Discord](https://discord.gg/G9NpzbS) and [join the jam on Itch.io](https://itch.io/jam/lamejam-2021)!

 During LameJam, mentors will be available on the Discord server to help jammers with a variety of disciplines.
-If you have experience with making games and would like to help out by mentoring, [sign up here!](https://forms.gle/fnAADqycWzNRkHVb6)
+If you have experience with making games and would like to help out by mentoring, [sign up here!](https://forms.gle/fnAADqycWzNRkHVb6) You can also shoot us a direct message on Discord and we'll get in touch.